paulfioravanti/steno-dictionaries/README.md

 (`.bashrc`, `.zshrc` etc) to be the location of the `steno-dictionaries` directory.

-For example, and the following kind of entry to your configuration file:
+For example, if I created a `steno` directory under my computer user's home directory, and cloned this repository into that `steno` directory, I would add the following kind of entry to my configuration file:

 **`~/.bashrc`**